Rachel Reilly: Post-Big Brother

 The day following her Big Brother win, Reilly and Villegas appeared on CBS talk-show The Talk, co-hosted by Big Brother hostess Julie Chen.
 Reilly discussed her experiences on Big Brother during her appearance and won a vacation to Aruba, after competing in a Big Brother style challenge.
-In late 2011, photographs appeared on the internet suggesting that Reilly and Villegas are competing as a team on season 20 of The Amazing Race.
-In January 2012, CBS confirmed that Reilly and Villegas would compete on season 20 of The Amazing Race.
 In 2013, Reilly began appearing in a Hollywood production of The Real Drunk Housewives of San Fernando Valley, a musical parody of the television show.

 Reilly is currently a fashion designer and TV Producer and Casting Agent.

+The Amazing Race

 The Amazing Race 20

-Reilly and then-fiancé Brendon Villegas were on the season 20 of The Amazing Race, which premiered on February 19, 2012.
+Reilly and Villegas were on the season 20 of The Amazing Race, which premiered on February 19, 2012.
 They ended up in 3rd place out of 11 teams in the final leg, losing to border patrol agents of Art Velez and J.J.
 Carrell (runners-up) and the married couple Rachel and Dave Brown, Jr. (winners).
 During the competition, Reilly was shown breaking down into tears several times, and also got into arguments with competitor Vanessa Macias.